Aetopia/Lunar-Client-Lite-Launcher/README.md

 set Zoom Key-new=x
 :: In older versions, 45 = X for controls
 ```
-7. You can select version you would like to use via the `Version` Listbox.
+6. You can select version you would like to use via the `Version` Listbox.
 Click on any version, you would like to use.

-8. Finally click on the launch button to launch Lunar Client!
+7. Finally click on the launch button to launch Lunar Client!
 <i>LC not launching via LC Lite?
 Make sure you have your desired versions installed via the official LC Launcher!</i>
-<b>Click on the `❐` button to update LC Lite's dependencies!
-This will also reset your `patcher.cmd` and `wrapper.cmd` settings.</b>
+<b>Click on the `❐` button to update LC Lite's dependencies!</b>
 <b>NOTE: To update Lunar Client and its dependencies, you must use the official LC launcher to update them.</b>
 ### Which JVM Arguments are good for LC?